How to Repair Cracked or Worn Down OSB

-OSB, or oriented strand board, is a common building material that is similar to plywood.
-OSB is made by mixing together wood chips and adhesives, then molding the mix into a block shape.
+OSB, or oriented strand board, is a common building material that is similar to particle board but much denser.
+OSB is made by mixing together wood chips and adhesives, then molding the mix into sheets or into a block shape.
 OSB is used for construction and framing.
 You might have OSB sheathing in your roof, walls, or subfloor.
-Unfortunately, OSB is denser than plywood and not as strong.
+OSB is denser than plywood but not as strong.
 Over time, the OSB used in your building’s construction will warp, crack, or rot.
 When this occurs, you must replace the damaged sections of sheathing as soon as possible.

 Step 1 – Isolate Damage